 If you find yourself less than satisfied at work despite your boss’ praises, the solution does not start with finding a new job; it starts from within.
 I guarantee if you were to brainstorm ways to become more creative, more resourceful, more engaging, and most importantly – more giving, you would start a personal and professional transformation.

 In conclusion, if you are less than satisfied at work, help yourself by redirecting your focus.
-Mentally perform in a way that comes from an attitude of serving, and investigate a powerful WHY that resonates with you.
+Mentally perform from an attitude of serving, and investigate a powerful WHY that resonates with you.
 It is a start towards permanent job satisfaction.

 How many times throughout the week do you find yourself repeating thoughts similar to, “My duties at work are boring … I feel like I’m getting dumber … I don’t feel challenged enough.”
 Are you more capable?